 The town itself bustles with art galleries and expensive gourmet restaurants.
 In summer the traffic and the crowds can be heavy.

 The town's main drag is Hwy 89A.
-Sedona's navigational center is the roundabout at the intersection of Hwys 89A and 179, known as the Y. Northeast of the Y is Uptown Sedona, the pedestrian center where you'll find most of Sedona's hotels, boutiques and restaurants.
-Turning south at the Y will take you to Tlaquepaque Village; from here you can cross over Oak Creek and continue down to the Village, where you'll find more shopping, restaurants and hotels.
+Sedona's navigational center is the roundabout at the intersection of Hwys 89A and 179, known as the Y. Northeast of the Y is Uptown Sedona, the pedestrian center where you'll find hotels, boutiques and restaurants.
+Turning south at the Y will take you to Tlaquepaque Village; from here you can cross over Oak Creek and continue down to more shopping, restaurants and hotels.
 West of the Y is West Sedona, where strip malls line the highway and lead to Red Rock State Park.